Andrew-William-Smith/Andrew-William-Smith.github.io/_posts/2019-10-16-cs314_class_hierarchies.markdown

 This is another problem that, on the surface, looks deeply unpleasant to trace through.
 Upon deeper analysis, though, we can use some simple intuition about common Java methods to make our lives significantly easier and complete this problem in a short timeframe.
 Notice the last line: here, we compare variable `s9`, an instance of `java.lang.String`, to `h9`, an instance of `House`.
-Recalling what we know about implementations of `.equals(Object)` in Java classes, one of the first checks that is usually performed is to determine if the argument is an instance of the class of the calling object.
+Recalling what we know about implementations of `.equals(Object)` in Java classes, one of the first checks that is usually performed is to determine whether the argument is an instance of the class of the calling object.
 If this condition does not hold, then the method should return `false` by standard.
 This same rule applies to `String`s, as evidenced by the [source code](http://hg.openjdk.java.net/jdk8/jdk8/jdk/file/687fd7c7986d/src/share/classes/java/lang/String.java#l964) for the `String` class as implemented in OpenJDK.
 Thus, the result of the call to `s9.equals(h9)` is simply `false`, meaning that the output of this problem is **`false`**.